theCuratorCM/treasure-marketplace/README.md

 This repo uses yarn to manage dependencies.

+To get the dev environment running on `localhost:3000`, run the following commands:

 1. `yarn install`
 2. `yarn dev`

-to get the dev environment running on `localhost:3000`

-We also use `graphql-codegen` to read the graphql endpoint defined in `codegen.yml` and automatically generate type-safe graphql queries to be consumed by `react-query`
+We also use `graphql-codegen` to read the graphql endpoint defined in `codegen.yml` to generate type-safe graphql queries to be consumed by `react-query`.

-On a separate window, run:
+**Important:** Before you attempt to run the dev environment for the first time, please run:

+`yarn generate`

+to generate type-safe graphql queries.

+After that, in order to automatically generate type-safe graphql queries, run this command in a separate window:

 `yarn watch:codegen`

-and everytime you make changes to `queries.graphql.ts`, the watcher will check if that query exists in the endpoint, and if it does, spits out appropriate typesafe query for you.
+Every time you make changes to `queries.graphql.ts`, the watcher will check if that query exists in the endpoint, and if it does, spits out appropriate typesafe query for you.

 ## Contributing